Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 • ✓ The precise definition of variance and why squared deviations are used

-• ✓ Both variance formulas — population (σ²) and sample (s²) — with full variable explanations
+• ✓ Both formulas — population (σ²) and sample (s²) — with full variable explanations

-• ✓ Real-world applications: finance, sports, education, manufacturing, and weather
+• ✓ Real-world applications: finance, sports, manufacturing, education

-• ✓ How variance drives the bias-variance tradeoff in machine learning
+• ✓ Variance in probability distributions and machine learning

 What Is Variance?
 (Plain-English Definition)